Latest Posts

 Leonhard Seppala moved to Alaska in 1914.
 He bred and raced sled dogs.
 His expertise made him a local legend.

 In January 1925, diphtheria struck Nome.
 Children faced a deadly outbreak.
 The nearest antitoxin sat in Anchorage, 674 miles away.
-Planes and ships could not deliver it.
-Winter storms froze the region.

 Officials devised a relay of mushers.
 Leonhard and his lead dog, Togo, took the hardest leg.
 They braved -65°F winds and blizzards.
-They crossed 264 miles of frozen wilderness.
-Their courage saved Nome.

 Leonhard earned national fame.
 His dogs became icons.
 Togo’s heroism rivaled Balto, the dog who finished the relay.